brettchalupa/learn_ruby_with_specs-solutions/README.md

 2. Clone your new repo
 3. Install the needed dependencies with with bundler: `bundle install`

-Alternatively, if you aren't using Git, you can [download an archive of the project](https://github.com/brettchalupa/learn_ruby_with_specs/archive/refs/heads/main.zip) and work from that.
+Alternatively, if you don't want to use Git, you can [download an archive of the project](https://github.com/brettchalupa/learn_ruby_with_specs/archive/refs/heads/main.zip) and work from that.

+### GitHub Codespaces (Simple, Limited Access)

+If you have access to [GitHub Codespaces](https://github.com/features/codespaces), you can get the project set up and running right in your browser, with Ruby and RSpec installed and ready to go.
+You can even open Visual Studio Code on your Desktop and work from there.

+1. [Use this repo as a template for youself](https://github.com/brettchalupa/learn_ruby_with_specs/generate), as you'll need your own repo to add your code to
+2. From your newly created GitHub repository, click "Code", select "Codespaces", and click "Create codespace on main"

 ## Run the Specs